melodyyangaws/sql-based-etl/README.md

 ![](/images/3-argo-job-dependency.png)

-5. As an outcome of the ETL pipeline, you will see a [Delta Lake](https://delta.io/) table is created in [Athena](https://console.aws.amazon.com/athena/).
+5. As an output of the ETL pipeline, you will see a [Delta Lake](https://delta.io/) table is created in [Athena](https://console.aws.amazon.com/athena/) by leveraging Glue Catalog.
 Run the following query to check if the table is a SCD2 type.

 ```
 SELECT * FROM default.contact_snapshot WHERE id=12